djpardis/djpardis.github.io/_posts/2026-02-10-evolution-software-engineering-fortran-llms.md

 <!-- ### Solution.
 Scale enables few-shot learning from examples in the prompt -->

-**Solution.** Brown et al. <a href="#ref-BMR20" id="ref-BMR20-back">[BMR+20]</a> showed that the problem could be solved by training on general text and then conditioning at inference time.
-The model is pretrained once on a large corpus of general text (web, books, code), which already contains many input–output style sequences.
-No task-specific labels are used in pretraining.
-At inference, the user conditions the model on a prompt that consists of a few demonstration input–output pairs followed by a new query input.
-The model completes the sequence with the appropriate output.
-The demonstrations are not training data and do not update the model; they specify which pattern the model should follow by making the prompt match the format of sequences seen during pretraining.
-This is in-context learning, so called because the task is specified only in the prompt context at inference, with no parameter update.

-For example, a translation prompt might look like:
+**Solution.** Brown et al. <a href="#ref-BMR20" id="ref-BMR20-back">[BMR+20]</a> showed that fine-tuning could be dropped and demonstrated it at scale.
+A 175-billion-parameter model, trained only on next-token prediction over text, performed well across many tasks when given a few in-context examples and no gradient update.
+Smaller models had not shown the same capability, so scale mattered.
+The pretraining corpus contained many input–output style subsequences, such as translations, Q&A, and code with comments, so the model had already learned to continue them without task labels.
+At inference the input was a prompt of a few pairs plus the new query.
+A translation prompt could look like:

 "Hello, world." → "Bonjour, le monde."
 "Good morning." → "Bonjour."
 "See you tomorrow." → ?

-The model produces the target-language continuation.

-Technically, the model outputs $P(\text{next token} \mid \text{prefix})$; the prompt is the prefix.
-The few demos in the prompt disambiguate which pre-learned pattern to use.
-One forward pass, no backward pass or parameter update.
-A single model serves many tasks, with the task fixed by the prompt at inference time.
-Brown et al. found that larger models achieved higher few-shot accuracy on the same benchmarks.
+The model produced the continuation by computing $P(\text{next token} \mid \text{prefix})$ with the prompt as prefix, with no second phase or parameter update.
+They called this in-context learning because the task was specified only in the prompt at inference.

 <div class="section-references">
 <strong>References</strong>